-Estimated cost: \$2,000 as part of an overall rewrite Source of funds: Municipal planning grants.
-Responsibility: Joint Selectboard and Planning Commission Timeframe: 0-3 years Current Project Status as of 2018: Rewrite is ongoing
+Estimated cost: \$2,000 as part of an overall rewrite

+Source of funds: Municipal planning grants.

+Responsibility: Joint Selectboard and Planning Commission

+Current Project Status as of 2018: Rewrite is ongoing

-5.4 Project Prioritization process
+3.3.1.
+Project Prioritization process

 Projects and actions included in Section 5.2 are conducted by the Town of Bristol or regional and State agencies where noted.
 The Town encourages its residents to adopt mitigation actions which could protect their personal property by making educational materials available to residents.
 Many of these potential actions are contained in Annex C as mitigation measures for individuals.
 Mitigation actions identified in Section 3.3, however, are considered the jurisdiction's priority mitigation actions.
-These projects continue the community's dedication to mitigation and since projects have been completed in the past 7 years, new ones reflecting the same priorities have been added.